Administrative Business Tech

 SOC 209 - Race, Class, Ethnicity

 Description: This course explores racial, ethnic, and class diversity, identity, and inequality.
 It examines social relations between and among racial and ethnic groups in the United States, and relevant comparisons to other western and non-western societies.
 It examines the role of discrimination, prejudice, and stereotyping in intergroup relations.
 Also, it investigates how class privileges and disadvantages shape patterns of social mobility.
 The course pays particular attention to immigration to the United States and its effects on American society, in light of current research and theory.
-SUNY GEN ED-GSBS; NCC GEN ED-PLDI, SBS Offered: Fall, Spring, Summer
+SUNY GE-SDES, SSBS; SUNY GEN ED-GSBS; NCC GEN ED-PLDI, SBS Offered: Fall, Spring, Summer

 Credit Hours: 3